 Throughout her career, Debbie has led the development of programs and services such as the Disaster Preparedness Academy, Disaster Recovery Alliance, Business Emergency Response Team Training (BERTT), Senior Safety Through Emergency Preparedness (SSTEP), Positive Prevention, Scrubby Bear and other corporate preparedness programs.

-Gene Coughlin serves as the Regional Director of Service to the Armed Forces for the Desert to the Sea Region.
-Gene oversees the American Red Cross’ unwavering commitment to members of the U.S. military, veterans, and their families in Orange, Riverside and San Bernardino counties.
+Joseph Golanka serves as the Regional Director of Service to the Armed Forces (SAF) for the Desert to the Sea Region.
+Under Joe’s leadership and direction, the local Service to the Armed Forces provides Red Cross services to active duty military members, veterans and their families throughout Orange, Riverside and San Bernardino Counties.

 Serving as the Regional Volunteer Officer for Desert to the Sea Region, Toni is responsible for strengthening and growing volunteer programs and services to meet the organization’s needs.